ziyewang/MetaBinner/README.md

 ## <a name="preprocessing"></a>Preprocessing

-The preprocessing steps aim to generate coverage profile and composition profile as input to our program.
+The preprocessing steps aim to generate coverage and composition profiles as input to our program.

-There are several binning methods that can generate these two types of information (such as CONCOCT and MetaWRAP) and we provide one method to generate the input files as follows.
+Several binning methods can generate these two types of information (such as CONCOCT and MetaWRAP), and we provide one way to generate the input files as follows.
 ### Coverage Profile
 The coverage profiles of the contigs for the results in the manuscript were obtained via MetaWRAP 1.2.1 script: ``binning.sh".